 Recently, Insolvency and Bankruptcy Code (Amendment) Bill has been introduced in Lok Sabha.
 This bill has proposed another insolvency resolution mechanism for Micro, Small and Medium Enterprises (MSMEs).

-Now, there are two mechanisms of insolvency resolution, namely, the Pre-packaged Insolvency Resolution Process (PIRP) and the Corporate Insolvency Resolution Process (CIRP).
+Now, there are two mechanisms of insolvency resolution, namely, Pre-packaged Insolvency Resolution Process (PIRP) and Corporate Insolvency Resolution Process (CIRP).

 Pre-pack will involve a direct agreement between creditors and the existing owners or outside investors instead of any public bidding process.

-In order to resolve the debt of a distressed company, the financial creditors will agree to terms with the promoters or potential investors.
-Once done, the resolution plan has to be approved by National Company Law Tribunal (NCLT).
+In order to resolve debt of a distressed company, the financial creditors will agree to terms with the promoters or potential investor.
+Once done, the resolution plan has to be approved by NCLT.